rjri/pkclusteringmdl/README.md

-Java jar file with sources and binaries for unsupervised learning of pharmacokinetics responses.
+Java jar file with sources and binaries for unsupervised learning of pharmacokinetics responses using MDL and NML.